-Figure A43: Fifteen-Minute Real-Time Price Volatility MISO and Other RTO Markets, 2018
+Figure A38: Fifteen-Minute Real-Time Price Volatility MISO and Other RTO Markets, 2019

-B. Evaluation of ELMP Price Effects
+B. Evaluation of ELMP Effects

 MISO introduced pricing reforms for its day-ahead and real-time energy markets through the implementation of the Extended Locational Marginal Pricing algorithm (ELMP) on March 1, 2015.
 In May 2017, MISO implemented ELMP Phase 2.
+In November 2019, MISO further expanded ELMP to incorporate Fast-Start Resources committed in the day-ahead market to participate in real-time price setting.
 ELMP is intended to improve price formation in the day-ahead and real-time energy and ancillary services markets by having LMPs better reflect the true marginal costs of supplying the system at each location.
-ELMP is a reform of the previous price-setting engine that affects prices but does not affect the dispatch.
+ELMP is a price-setting engine that affects prices but does not affect the dispatch.
 ELMP reforms pricing in two main ways:

-It allows online, inflexible resources to set the LMP if the inflexible unit is economic.
-These resources include online "Fast-Start Resources" (currently including units that can start within 60 minutes) and demand response resources.

-• It allows offline Fast-Start Resources to be eligible to set prices during transmission violations or energy shortage conditions.
+- It allows online, inflexible resources to set the LMP if the inflexible unit is economic.
+These resources include online "Fast-Start Resources" (currently including units that can start within 60 minutes) and demand response resources. - It allows offline Fast-Start Resources to be eligible to set prices during transmission violations or energy shortage conditions.